saraawss/hcard-builder/README.md

 # hCard Builder React App
 This app is used to users to edit their personal details on our site.The app is responsive for different screen widths.
+Application has server side rendering, so it is SEO friendly and good performance.

 ### Packages